bombbomb/bombbomb-ruby-openapi/docs/PromptsApi.md

 opts = {
   branded_template_id: "branded_template_id_example", # String | The template to use for branded feel emails.
   personal_template_id: "personal_template_id_example", # String | The template to use for personal feel emails.
-  enabled: true # BOOLEAN | Set whether the user is able to start receiving prompts.
+  enabled: true, # BOOLEAN | Set whether the user is able to start receiving prompts.
+  auto_shares: "auto_shares_example" # String | These are what we are autosharing to
 }

 begin